 In both carbon monoxide incidents and fires, early detection can prevent escalation to a serious or fatal condition.
 Our goal is to have working and properly-installed detectors in every structure in Davidson.

-Davidson residents should contact the fire station by email, or call 704-940-9623 to arrange a free detector inspection or to request installation of free detectors.
+Davidson residents should contact the fire station by email, or call 704-940-9623 to arrange a free detector inspection or to request assistance with installation of smoke detectors.

 To request a test of a detector, please complete this form.